mako-framework/framework/README.md

 ## License?

-The Mako Framework is licensed under the [BSD License](http://makoframework.com/license/).
+The Mako framework is licensed under the [BSD License](http://makoframework.com/license/).